 Part 2

-The first is a new piece by Seicho Okada, who will graduate from the Osaka College of Music in the spring of 2025 with a major in composition.
-From the A and B contained in "ARRIBA," he envisions a celebratory music centered on the A and B tones.
+The first piece is a new composition by Seicho Okada, who will graduate from the Osaka College of Music in the spring of 2025 with a major in composition.
+It is a celebratory music based on the A and B tones from the A and B contained in "ARRIBA."

 The work that closes the first section and will also be the main piece of this concert is the "Second Symphony for Wind Band" by Luis Serrano Alarcón, a Spanish composer who has been attracting worldwide attention in recent years.
 Since Alarcon is a Spanish composer, this work will be a perfect fit for this group with its Spanish-derived name.
 The work is also an extremely valuable symphony for wind band orchestration influenced by 19th century Romanticism, and is as large as any symphony by a well-known composer.